XendricInteractive/XenBot/README.md

 ### Random
 - beep: Beep boop bop.
-- roll (die, dice): Rolls a die
+- roll (die, dice): Rolls a die.
-- time: Shows your time!
-(Want to add more later)
+- time: Shows stats about your time!
+- timein < hours minutes months days >: What time will it be in xx hours/minutes/days/months/etc from now?
 - server (aboutserver, serverinfo): Gets some info about the server.
 - user (aboutuser, userinfo, user-info, infouser, userprofile) < user >: Gets info about a user!
 You can do x//user for getting info of yourself, you can tag someone or you can do it by nickname, without a mention.
 This may not result in the user you want though.
 Yes you can get info from user bots.
 - random: Does a random command!
 (WIP)